lino-framework/book/docs/specs/cal.rst

 The type of a calendar entry
 ============================

 The :attr:`type <Event.type>` field of a *calendar entry* points to a database object which holds certain properties that are common to all entries of that type.

-.. class:: EventTypes

-    The list of entry types defined on this site.

 .. class:: EventType

+    Django model representing a *calendar entry type*.
 The possible value of the :attr:`Event.type` field.

     .. attribute:: event_label